NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 -  Nondisruptive operations based on a clustered file system hosted on interconnected nodes

+-  Support for deployment across a wide range of architectures, such as All Flash FAS (AFF) systems and hybrid-flash FAS systems, converged infrastructure solutions (FlexPod), on commodity servers as SDS (ONTAP Select), using third-party arrays (FlexArrays), near cloud deployments (NetApp Private Storage) and in cloud deployments (ONTAP Cloud)

 -  Multinode scaling with global namespacing technologies